SAP-samples/teched2023-IN265/exercises/ex5/README.md

 - Race display for participants
 - Mobile frontend (JavaScript or Android/iOS app)

-## Exercise 5.2 How to build this game on Advanced Event Mesh
+## Exercise 5.2 How to build this game using Advanced Event Mesh

 Building the app the event-driven Advanced Event Mesh way: